Weak mixing directions in non-arithmetic Veech surfaces: Construction of directions with non-trivial eigenfunctions

 \begin{theorem}[\cite{BressaudDurandMaass}] Let $U$ be a relatively compact open subset in the moduli space $\MM_g(\kappa)$ in which the Hodge bundle admits a trivialization and let $A_n$ be the associated Kontsevich Zorich cocycle.
 Let $(S,\Sigma,\omega) \in U$ be such that the return times to $U$ have bounded gaps, then \begin{enumerate} \item $\nu$ is a continuous eigenvalue of $(S,\omega)$ if and only if there exists an integer vector $v \in H^1(S;\Z) \backslash \{0\}$ such that

 \item $\nu$ is an $L^2$ eigenvalue of $(S,\Sigma,\omega)$ if and only if there exists an integer vector $v \in H^1(S;\Z) \backslash \{0\}$ such that

 \end{enumerate} \end{theorem} Actually, the criterion applies to the Cantor space obtained from the translation surface where each point that belongs to a singular leaf is doubled.
 The continuity in that space is weaker than the continuity on the surface.
-But from the cohomological equation, a continuous eigenfunction on the modified surface is well defined and continuous on the surface.
+For a continuous eigenfunction $f$, the cohomological equation $f(\phi_T(x)) = e^{2i\pi \nu T}f(x)$ allows to recover the value along a leaf from the value at one point on that leaf.
+But singular leaves either coincide in the past or in the future.
+Hence the values of the eigenfunctions on the doubled leaves must be identical.
+In other words, the function is well defined on the quotient which is the surface.